iter8-tools/docs/docs/getting-started/concepts.md

 ---

 # Iter8
 Iter8 is the Kubernetes release optimizer built for DevOps, MLOps, SRE and data science teams.
-Iter8 automates traffic control for new versions of apps/ML models in the cluster, and simplifies validation of their performance and business metrics.
+Iter8 automates traffic control for new versions of apps/ML models in the cluster and visualizes their performance metrics.

 ## Use-cases